korewireless/Microvisor-Demo-CMSIS-Freertos/README.md

 ## Copyright

-The sample code is © 2023, Twilio, Inc.
+The sample code is © 2023, KORE Wireless.

 FreeRTOS is © 2021, Amazon Web Services, Inc